Teach in Thailand with CIEE | Job Placement Before Departure

 CIEE's Teach in Thailand program places teachers in paid positions teaching English at public and private schools in locations all across this beautiful country for 6 or 12 month contracts.

-With CIEE, you're guaranteed to receive your teaching placement and work visa BEFORE departure.
+With CIEE, you will receive your teaching placement and work visa BEFORE departure.
 This means you don't have to stress about finding a job or applying for a visa after arriving in Thailand.
 You'll know exactly where you are going to be teaching before confirming your participation on the program.

 You'll connect with other CIEE teachers at orientation in Bangkok so you can build a network of new friends.
 Orientation includes hotel accommodation, meals, cultural activities, and intro Thai language lessons to ensure you'll be set up for success while teaching in Thailand!